 At the same time in 2017, I held a solo exhibition at the ARO Gallery in Sydney with framed works on archival paper titled ‘Halcyon Days’.

-Currently in 2020, a selection of my paintings can be seen at the Sydney Jewish Museum titled ‘Nostalgic Glimpses of a Bygone Era’ as part of the exhibition ‘Jews from Islamic Lands’.
-This exhibition will be open till December 2020.
+A selection of my paintings can be seen at the Sydney Jewish Museum titled ‘Nostalgic Glimpses of a Bygone Era’ as part of the exhibition ‘Jews from Islamic Lands’.
+This exhibition will be on until April 2021.

 Please do not hesitate to get in touch with me should you have any enquiries.
 I look forward to reading your comments.